metio/yosql/yosql-website/content/persistence/jdbc.md

   - JDBC
 ---

-The `javax.sql` based implementation.
+The `javax.sql` based implementation to access your database.
 It does not require any dependencies outside from standard JDK classes.
+You can [configure](/configuration/jdbc/) it in multiple ways to accommodate your project.

 ## Tooling